Where do your donations go?

 Childhood cancer is rare.
 For children born in the United States, 1 in 285 will be diagnosed with cancer before they reach age 20.
 Advances in treatment have increased survival for many children.
 However, cancer remains the second leading cause of death in children ages 1 to 14, after unintentional injuries.
 Brain cancer is the most deadly form of childhood cancer, with DIPG being its most deadly form.

 The good news is that for many forms of cancer, survival rates are improving, even though the investment in childhood cancer research is not where it should be.
-We appreciate that there are many wonderful organisations around the world doing great things to support research into finding cures for the life altering and, unfortunately, deadly effects of childhood cancer.
-Lace ‘Em Up for Libby will work with these organisations to ensure that all $$$ raised will have the biggest impact in finding a cure for childhood cancer, particularly brain cancer and DIPG.
+We appreciate that there are many wonderful organizations around the world doing great things to support research into finding cures for the life altering and, unfortunately, deadly effects of childhood cancer.
+Lace ‘Em Up for Libby will work with these organizations to ensure that all $$$ raised will have the biggest impact in finding a cure for childhood cancer, particularly brain cancer and DIPG.

 Hopkins Brain & Eye Tumor Laboratory